Vaccination Information

 * This includes people who turn 75 years old by 30 June 2024 who will be eligible for a vaccination at any point in the campaign.
 People who are admitted to an older adult care home or become immunosuppressed by 30 June are also eligible.

-You will be contacted by the Dorset Vaccination Service if your NHS record suggests you may be eligible for a seasonal spring COVID-19 vaccine.
+We are unable to offer a COVID-19 booster vaccination, but you will be contacted by the Dorset Vaccination Service if your NHS record suggests you may be eligible for a seasonal spring COVID-19 vaccine.
+The National Booking System (NBS) is also open for eligible people to book, cancel or change a COVID booster vaccination appointment.
+Please follow this link to the National Booking System>>

 For guidance for people whose immune system means they are at higher risk please visit the Gov.UK website for more information by following this link>>